Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ![](assets/flink-schematic.png)

+We will be focusing on using Flink Studio notebook for this demo.
 Optionally, if you are writing Flink applications instead of using the Flink Studio notebook, you can use the [Firehose Producer](https://docs.aws.amazon.com/managed-flink/latest/java/how-sinks.html#sinks-firehose-create) to bypass the output Kinesis stream.

 #### 1. Create a table in Snowflake to receive Flink-filtered data
 Log into the Snowflake account as `streaming_user`.
 Run the following SQL commands to generate a table for capturing the filtered streams.